Underground Wissahickon: Springs And Fountains

 - Another spring of note feeds the grand William Leonidas Springs Fountain, on Lincoln Drive below the Henry Avenue Bridge.
 Constructed by Jeannette Springs in 1899 as a memorial to her father William Leonidas Springs, the fountain served both horses and travellers along the road.
 Interestingly, Springs’ last name was quickly associated with the springs which feed his memorial, and almost entirely forgotten until archival research by FOW Volunteer David Bower established the original name.

 Sadly, the Wissahickon’s historic fountains no longer run due to increased pollution levels in the springs that feed them.
-That’s why it’s so important to protect the land around our drinking water sources, a task that FOW undertakes with our partners at Wissahickon Trials and the Chestnut Hill Conservancy.
+That’s why it’s so important to protect the land around our drinking water sources, a task that FOW undertakes with our partners at Wissahickon Trails and the Chestnut Hill Conservancy.
 Learn more about our work to preserve the land around the watershed with conservation easements and protect the water quality of the creek and aquifer as part of the Wissahickon Clean Water Partnership, here.